7 things you can only do in Montréal

 Jamie O'Meara

-Anyone who’s ever been to Montréal knows it’s in a category all its own when it comes to the incredible range of things one can do, whether it’s related to the arts, entertainment, sports, food, leisure… the list goes on and on.
-That said, there are certain (awesome) things you can only do in Montréal.
-Here are seven of them…
+Anyone who’s ever been to Montréal knows it’s in a category of its own when it comes to the vast range of arts, entertainment, sports, food and leisure options available to one and all.
+In fact, there are quite a number of things you can only do in Montréal.
+Here are a lucky seven of them…

 Young girl surfing with the Biosphere in the background